HimbeerserverDE/mt-multiserver-proxy/doc/server_groups.md

 Configuration options that support server groups will randomly choose from their member servers every time they are applied to a client.

-Neither local nor global fallback servers can be server groups.
+Fallback servers cannot be server groups.

 If there is a server group with the same name as a regular server, the regular server is preferred, rendering the group inaccessible.